 Biceps Brachii is a two-headed single muscle which is located on the upper arm in between the shoulder and the elbow.
 The fusiform fleshy belly of the biceps is divided into a long and a short head.

-The biceps brachii muscle emerges from scapula by two heads: long and short:
+The biceps brachii muscle emerges from the scapula by two heads: long and short:

-- Long head occurs from supraglenoid tubercle within the capsule of shoulder joint.
+- Long head occurs from supraglenoid tubercle within the capsule of the shoulder joint.
 Its tendon goes on above the head of the humerus and arises from the joint through intertubercular sulcus.

 - Short head occurs in addition to coracobrachialis from the tip of the coracoid process.